MS Nutritional Science - Prospective Students FAQ

 Where can I find information about requirements and application process?

-Chapter 3 of the Graduate Handbook provides detailed information about requirements and the application process to the MS in Nutritional Science.
-You should also consult the Graduate Admissions & Program Evaluations (GAPE) graduate admission website.
+Chapter three of the Graduate Handbook provides detailed information about requirements and the application process to the MS in Nutritional Science.
+You should also consult the graduate admissions website.

 When do you accept applications?

 We only accept applications for the fall semester (spring cycle is not available).
 Check the application deadlines posted on GAPE website.

 How is the application process?

 Here is a summary of the application process.
 More information can be found on the application procedures document, chapter three of the Graduate Handbook, and GAPE website.
 Please note: our whole application process is now completely online using Cal State Apply and we no longer accept documents submitted by email.